← Aosta Valley guide

 The Walser village in the Monte Rosa valley: German-speaking descendants of 13th-century Swiss migrants, with traditional wooden houses, Queen Margherita's castle and Italy's most authentic Alpine culture.

-Gressoney-Saint-Jean is one of the most authentic places to discover in Aosta Valley.
-ItalyGo's curated itinerary planner includes Gressoney-Saint-Jean alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Aosta Valley in seconds, completely free.
+ItalyGo's curated itinerary planner includes Gressoney-Saint-Jean alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Aosta Valley in seconds, completely free, no signup required.

 Top things to do in Gressoney-Saint-Jean